Diesel and alternative engines

-Diesel traction engines power non-electric railway vehicles through mechanical, hydraulic, or electric transmission systems, providing traction on the approximately 44% of European railway lines that are not electrified.
+Diesel traction engines power non-electric railway vehicles through mechanical, hydraulic or electric transmission, providing traction on the roughly 44% of European railway lines that are not electrified.

 Emission regulation